 College of The Albemarle’s (COA) advisors offer career services to help you with decision making and career planning.
 The extra time and effort you take now can pay off with a lifetime of job satisfaction and income.
 Career planning involves learning about yourself, exploring different careers, and using tools and resources to help you find your niche — the best career fit for your unique talents, abilities, skills, personality, interests and values.

-If you’re undecided about your major and your future, or you’re making a career change, contact one of our advisors and use the links below to begin your career search.
-COA also has career centers on the Elizabeth City (AE 125) and Dare County Campus (DC 226) with resources to assist you in your career search.
+If you’re undecided about your major and your future, or you’re making a career change, contact an advisor and use the links below to begin your career search.

 422 McArthur St